top of page

 Rheophysics of heterogeneous granular flows

 Brittle solids are often toughened by adding a second-phase material.
 This practice often results in composites with material heterogeneities on the meso scale: large compared to the scale of the process zone but small compared to that of the application.
 The specific configuration (both geometrical and mechanical) of this mesoscale heterogeneity is generally recognized as important in determining crack propagation, and, subsequently, the (effective) toughness of the composites.
 We seek to understand the fundamental physics associated with material heterogeneity-modulated crack propagation in brittle solids.
 We wish to harness such an understanding to help realize the rational design of functional composites that optimally balances the tradeoff between strength and toughness.
-In the long term, we also wish to integrate such composite design strategy to assemble in a modular way functional granular architected materials that are simultaneously lightweight, reconfigurable, and damage-tolerant.
+In the long term, we also wish to integrate such composite design strategy to assemble in a modular way functional structures that are simultaneously lightweight, reconfigurable, and damage-tolerant.
 Current research is mostly computational in nature (via phase-field modeling), and we plan to conduct desktop-scale experiments for model validation and prototyping.

 Machine learning-aided design of mechanically disordered granular crystals